canjs/canjs/route/route.md

 ### Updating an observable

-Create changes in the route data with [can.Observe.prototype.attr attr] like:
+Create changes in the route data with [can.Map.prototype.attr attr] like:

     can.route.attr('type','images');